kid-a/erl_gen/README.md

 These Makefile targets relies on the following two functions exported by the erl_gen module:

-make_lexer/1
+* make_lexer/1
-make_parser/1
+* make_parser/1

-The output of the parser is an Abstract Syntax Tree (AST), representing the parsed CFG.
-The AST is represented by means of a list of rules, e.g.:
+The output of the parser is an Abstract Syntax Tree (`AST`), representing the parsed `CFG`.
+The `AST` is represented by means of a list of rules, e.g.:

     [
      {rule, {nonterminal, ...}, {equals, ...} [ <rule body> ]
      ...
     ]

-The first rule contained in the CFG specification is taken as the grammar's axiom.
+The first rule contained in the `CFG` specification is taken as the grammar's axiom.
 When asked for a random sentence, erl_gen starts the body of the axiom, then selects the leftmost appearing nonterminal and reduces it by means of the